Ada-Developers-Academy/core-about-ada/tools/learn-lms.md

 ### Lessons

-Each topic will have a number of lessons, text-based lessons on different topics with code examples and often interactive questions and activities.
+Each topic will have a number of text-based lessons on different sub-topics.
+These lessons will have code examples and often interactive questions.

 There are often videos embedded in the lesson with an instructor delivering the material and walking through examples.